sameer-sunny/harvestingtime/README.md

 # harvestingtime
-this is for project development
+Haervestingtime Ministry is an christian church based organisation